tabalinas/jsgrid/README.md

 ## Controller

 The controller is a gateway between grid and data storage.
-All data manipulations call according controller methods.
+All data manipulations call accordant controller methods.
 By default grid has an empty controller and can work with static array of items stored in option `data`.

 A controller should implement following interface: